9 minute read

 Responding to damage

+While any actor can receive damage, by default they will do nothing.
 Responding to damage in an actor is as simple as overriding the AnyDamage function in blueprint.
 For C++ things are a bit more tricky, we’ll get to that after the blueprint stuff.

 In addition to the any damage function, there are also separate functions for receiving point and radial damage.
 Keep in mind that when you receive point or radial damage, AnyDamage will still get called!